Travel Clinic Vaccines & Immunizations

 Each year more and more Americans travel abroad – for vacation, business, volunteerism, mission trips, or to visit family and friends.
 Whatever your reason for traveling, you may need to protect your health with travel vaccines or medication for:

-If you will be traveling abroad, particularly to developing countries, and you need travel vaccines, come to Statcare Travel Clinic in Hicksville, Long Island; Astoria, Queens; Brooklyn, NYC; the Bronx at Bartow Avenue (Co-op City); and the Bronx at E. 174th Street.
+If you will be traveling abroad, particularly to developing countries, and you need travel vaccines, come to Statcare Travel Clinic in Hicksville, Long Island; Astoria, Queens; Brooklyn, NYC; the Bronx at Bartow Avenue (Co-op City); the Bronx at E. 174th Street; Jackson Heights, the Queen; Midtown Manhattan in Manhattan and Jamaica, Queens.

 Statcare is a designated yellow fever vaccination center.
 We offer the yellow fever vaccine, as well as typhoid fever vaccine, Japanese encephalitis vaccine and anti-malaria medications for those who are planning international travel.
 Our travel clinic vaccines and immunizations are easy to get and very affordable.